kbss-cvut/jopa-examples/README.md

 ##### TermIt

-TermIt is a Spring-based web application.
-It uses declarative transactions, heavily relies on repository contexts, and its REST services consume/produce JSON-LD.
-JOPA is used as a persistence provider.
+TermIt is a Spring Boot-based web application.
+It uses declarative transactions, heavily relies on repository contexts, and its
+REST services consume/produce JSON-LD.
+JOPA is used as the persistence provider.

 It is the most complex JOPA-based application developed by us to-date.